DeepakVadgama/java-interview/README.md

 Pick and choose the topics based on the company you are interviewing.
 Each Company/Panel/Interviewee has their favorite topics, which can vary from JVM internals to high level system design.
 Topics also vary based on your experience and role you are applying for.
-Research for other candidates' interview experiences at the company, or better yet, just ask the recruiter.
+Research other candidates' interview experiences at the company, or better yet, just ask the recruiter.

 ## Table Of Contents